mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 ## Step 3: Configure the .env file

-Configure the `.env` file in the directory, `03-multi-agent-architecture/coordinator-machine/` with the required information.
+Configure the `.env` file in the directory `03-multi-agent-architecture/coordinator-machine/` with the required information.

 Here is the format of the `.env` file in need of values for the required environment variables: